sorin-ionescu/prezto/modules/tmux/README.md

     zstyle ':prezto:module:tmux:auto-start' remote 'yes'

-In both cases, it will create a background session named _#Prezto_ and attach every new shell to it.
+In both cases, it will create a background session named _prezto_ if the tmux server is not started.

 __Note__: With `auto-start` enabled, you may want to control how multiple sessions are managed.
 The `destroy-unattached` option of tmux controls if the